-Command Description show access-list For a given network protocol and inbound/outbound direction, displays ACL information.
-You can show information for a specified ACL or only for that ACL on a specified interface.
-You can also display information for all ACLs bound to a specified switch interface, VE RBridge, or VXLAN overlay gateway. show access-list-log buffer Displays the contents of the ACL buffer. show access-list-log buffer config Displays the ACL buffer configuration. show running-config access-list For a given network protocol and standard/extended type, displays ACL configuration.
+Command Description show running-config access-list For a given network protocol and standard/extended type, displays ACL configuration.
 You can show the configuration of a specified ACL or for all such ACLs. show statistics access-list For a given network protocol and inbound/outbound direction, displays statistical information-for ACL rules that include the count keyword.
-You can show statistics for a specified ACL or only for that ACL on a specified interface.
-You can also display statistical information for all ACLs bound to a specified switch interface, VE RBridge, or VXLAN overlay gateway.
+You can show statistics for a specified ACL or only for that ACL on a specified interface or Rbridge.
+You can also display statistical information for all ACLs bound to a specified switch interface, RBridge, or VXLAN overlay gateway.

-TABLE 10 ACL Clear commands in the Network OS Command Reference
+TABLE 12 ACL Clear commands in the Network OS Command Reference

 Command Description clear counters access-list For a given network protocol and inbound/outbound direction, clears ACL statistical information.
-You can clear all statistics for a specified ACL or only for that ACL on a specified interface.
-You can also clear statistical information for all ACLs bound to a specified switch interface, VE RBridge, or VXLAN overlay gateway.
+You can clear all statistics for a specified ACL or only for that ACL on a specified interface or RBridge.
+You can also clear statistical information for all ACLs bound to a specified switch interface, RBridge, or VXLAN overlay gateway.